wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.44.3 =
+Fixed: Import images even when there are linefeeds in the img tags

 = 1.44.2 =
 Fixed: Don't import the posts as duplicates if the categories are duplicated on Joomla